Connections to the BC Curriculum – Core Competencies

 Career and Vocational Skills - Students with Visual Impairments

-To prepare students with visual impairments for a career, they need to have an opportunity to explore opportunities and develop skills.
-A career and vocational education model developed by Karen Wolffe (2014) includes for school-aged children.
+To prepare students with visual impairments for a career, they need to have an opportunity to explore opportunities and develop skills with instruction and supports for career awareness, exploration, preparation, and placement (Wolffe, 2019).

 Examples of Career and Vocational Skills